 Now what if you want to add a treadmill?
 Treadmills are quite large so you might think you’d need a lot of extra space to add it to your garden gym.
 Luckily, many treadmills for home use have a fold away deck.
 That means the part you walk on can flip up, meaning you don’t use the floor space when not using the treadmill.
 It still takes up some space however.

 Since you won’t be doing anything else while using the treadmill, you can use the empty floor space you’d otherwise use for stretching/deadlifting/etc. Once you’re done, fold up the treadmill deck and you have space to do other things.
-Still, I would recommend a space of at least 10′ x 10′ in your shed to be able to build a good gym.

 Something you might not immediately think about when planning your garden house gym is the floor.
 Gym equipment in general but weightlifting equipment specifically, is heavy.
 So heavy that your shed floor might complain a little if you’re not careful.